-Swag – A piece or pieces of fabric that is fastened to hang in a drooping curve.
+Swag – A piece(s) of fabric fastened to hang in a drooping curve.
 You will hear us use this term when talking about backdrops, table draping, and ceiling treatments.

-Satin – A smooth fabric, usually made of 100% polyester, with a brushed matte finish.
-It is a heavier fabric than sheer and is great to use for backdrops, wall masking, and room dividing.
+Satin – This fabric is smooth and has a brushed matte finish.
+It is a heavier fabric than voile and is great for backdrops, wall masking, or room dividing.

-Freestanding Drapery Terms
+Freestanding Draping Terms

-Ceiling Drapery Terms
+Ceiling Draping Terms

 Starburst – This is fairly self-explanatory.
 Similar to the bowtie, this ceiling drape pattern will start in the center of the dance floor and then form a starburst pattern outward – we can customize the number of “points” based on what you would like.